PatroOm02/inventory-dashboard/README.md

    Next week’s demand is predicted using the last 4 weeks’ average consumption.

 3. **Par Level Calculation**
-   A safety buffer is added based on v
+   A safety buffer is added based on variability in demand using a z-score of 1.65 (95% confidence).
 ---